My Sibling's Romance

-My Sibling's Romance is an original South Korean dating reality show that airs every Friday on JTBC and Wavve, an OTT service in Korea.
-Premiered on March 1, 2024.
-The show ranked first in the TV-OTT integrated non-drama category popularity ranking for three consecutive weeks from March 18 – March 25 and ranked first in the overall TV-OTT non-drama category for two consecutive weeks on March 18 – March 22 announced by Good Data Corporation.
+My Sibling's Romance is an original South Korean dating reality show that aired every Friday on JTBC and Wavve, an OTT service in Korea.
+It premiered on March 1, 2024.

 Format

 My Sibling's Romance is a story about several siblings hiding each other's identities and gathering in one house while looking for their respective lovers.
-The format of the program is the same as other entertainment programs, where young handsome men and women come together to depict romance, but by filling the cast with siblings, it also deals with the friendship and family love between siblings.
-It is also has the format of mystery drama, in which the participants should guess the identity of the other's blood relatives.
+The format of the program is the same as other romance-entertainment programs, where young men and women come together in one space.
+By filling the cast with siblings, it also deals with the friendship and family love between siblings.
+It also has the format of a mystery drama as the participants need to guess the identity of the other's blood relatives.
 The siblings who appear in My Sibling's Romance pretend not to know who their siblings are.
 This is the first dating reality show to feature siblings.
-The siblings variable was also highly involved in the romance process because the sibling became cupids or villains of each other's romance.
-One of the panelist BamBam said that My Sibling's Romance has a sitcom like feels because of each sibling's chemistry, also has some throbbing feels because it contains a family story other than the main romance feels.
+The siblings variable was also highly involved in the romance process because the sibling could either help or hinder each other's romances.
+One of the panelists, BamBam, said that My Sibling's Romance has a sitcom-like feel because of the sibling chemistry.

 Production

 Concept and development

 My Sibling's Romance was created by producer Lee Jin-ju (PD Lee) under JTBC.
 Lee had previously worked as an assistant director for various works with producer Na Yeong-seok at TvN, and created the TVING original series Transit Love after becoming independent.
 After moving from TVN to JTBC, she produced My Sibling's Romance, which is similar to her previous project, Transit Love.
 The investigation aspect of guessing whose sibling is whose is similar to Transit Love, but the contestants are family instead of ex-lovers.

 In an interview, PD Lee shared that the team that worked on Transit Love gathered together and came up with several plans for their new show, but as they talked, they ended up coming back to the dating entertainment program style they excelled in.
 Lim Jeong-ah, the head of JTBC's entertainment production division, also agreed that My Sibling's Romance family concept could appeal to a wider audience.
-At the production presentation in January, PD Lee shared that she had the idea of making a dating program with siblings because her friend worried about their brother, who appeared on a dating program.
+At the production presentation in January, PD Lee shared that she had the idea of making a dating program with siblings because her friend worried about their brother, who had appeared on a dating program.
 She thought the worrying feelings for family could become the fun interesting part of the show.